terra-money/hive-graph/README.md

 ### `npm run start:dev`

-Runs the NodeJs and Postgres services in the development mode.\
+Runs the NodeJs services in the development mode.\
-Open [localhost:8086/api/v1/ping](http://localhost:8086/api/v1/ping) to view it in the browser or Postman.
+Open [localhost:8085/graphql](http://localhost:8085/graphql) to view it in the browser or Postman.

 The service will reload if you make edits.